pkuczaj/docker-mongodb/README.md

 # docker-mongodb
-MongoDB 3.0 Docker Image Build
+MongoDB 3.0 Docker Image Build (Running on Centos 7)

 Build the image: (Only Once or when you want to refresh the build)